 - As you approach the screening point, there will be bins for you to surrender any weapons, prohibited items or liquids, aerosols and gels above the restricted amounts.

-- You will be asked to walk through a metal detector.
-You may be asked to remove your shoes, your belt or other metal objects such as piercings that may cause an alarm to sound.
+- You will be asked to walk through a metal detector or a body scanner.
+You may be asked to remove your shoes, your coat/jacket, your belt or other objects that may cause an alarm.

-- If the metal detector alarm sounds, you will be asked by the screening officer to remove any metal objects and place them on the trays provided.
-You will then be asked to walk through the metal detector a second time.
+- If the metal detector or body scanner alarms, you will be asked by the screening officer to remove any further objects and place them on the trays provided.
+You will then be asked to walk through the device a second time.

-- If the metal detector sounds again, you might also be asked to take part in a frisk (pat down) search.
+- If the metal detector or body scanner alarms again, you will be asked to take part in a frisk (pat down) search.
 You can ask for that screening to take place in a private room.
 Please talk to the screening officers to make these arrangements.